Syedaashnaghazanfar/Quarter-4-learning/README.md

-# 🧠 Quarter 4 – GIAIC AI & Generative Technologies Learning
+# 🧠 Quarter 4 – Agentic AI & Generative Technologies Learning

 Welcome to the **Quarter 4 Learning Repository** for the **Governor’s Initiative for AI & Computing (GIAIC)**! 🚀
 This space is dedicated to exploring, sharing, and building knowledge on **AI technologies** with a focus on **Generative AI**.